SaurabhS-pm/competitive-intel-rag/README.md

 **Why ChromaDB over Pinecone**

 ChromaDB runs locally with zero signup friction, which matters when the goal is for anyone to clone and run this immediately.
-The honest tradeoff is that it is not production-ready at scale.
+The  tradeoff is that it is not production-ready at scale.
 It lacks managed hosting, access controls, and reliable performance under concurrent load.
 Migrating to Pinecone or Qdrant would be the first step before any team deployment.

 **Why local embeddings via ONNX over OpenAI embeddings**